 Tier II agencies may participate in a group plan sponsor's TAM plan, in which the group plan sponsor will report the performance targets for all participants in the group.
-Tier II agencies may only participate in one group plan sponsor's TAM Plan.
-Any Tier II agency that chooses to opt out of a group plan sponsor's plan, must develop their own TAM plan, or participate in another group TAM Plan.
+Tier II agencies may only participate in one group plan sponsor's TAM plan.
+Any Tier II agency that chooses to opt out of a group TAM plan, must develop its own TAM plan, or participate in another group TAM plan.